-The National Academy of Television Arts & Sciences has awarded Kaufman three Emmy awards and in 2011 nominated him in the craft category of Nature and Wildlife Cinematography.
-The Society of Professional Journalists in Detroit named Kaufman the 2009 Young Journalist of the Year and his work as a photographer and editor has been recognized by a number of other local and national organizations.
+The National Academy of Television Arts & Sciences has awarded Kaufman three Emmy awards and nominated him in the craft category of Nature and Wildlife Cinematography.
+In 2017, Kaufman received two national Edward R. Murrow awards and he was formerly named Detroit’s Young Journalist of the Year by the Society of Professional Journalists.

 CONTACT BRIAN KAUFMAN